This post may contain affiliate links. To read our affiliate policy, click here.

 The two other names for cleansing agents are surfactants and detergents.
 These agents are in charge of lather production and actually making your hair and skin clean.
 Surfactants usually come at the top of the list of ingredients.

-It may be interesting for you to know that the list of surfactants on my Shampoo Rating List exceeds 100!
 When a shampoo seller tells you that its surfactant is coconut-derived, it certainly sounds appealing.
 However, know that the process of derivation adds a lot of potentially harmful chemicals to the original material.

 As a result of the chemical process, the end product is far from what it was at the starting point.
 A good example of this false appeal is cocamide DEA.
 It is a surfactant made from coconut.
 However, the California Proposition 65 List addresses it as an ingredient that may cause cancer.